DEFRA/ai-sdlc--agent-poc/agent-poc-vault/product-requirements/initial-product-prd.md

     - **Given** a newly created **CodeAnalysis** document with `status` = `"IN_PROGRESS"`,
     - **When** the asynchronous workflow begins,
     - **Then** the Repository Ingest Node must successfully call the external "Repository Ingest API" endpoint via a POST to `/api/v1/repository-ingest`
-    - **And** upon success, the node must update the LangGraph long-term storage with the result.
+    - **And** upon success, the node must update the long-term storage in the mongoDB `CodeAnalysis` collection with the result.
     - **And** the workflow transitions to the next node.
     - **And** if there is a failure, the system updates the **CodeAnalysis** `status` = `"ERROR"`.
 - **Detailed Architecture Design Notes**: